scala/docs.scala-lang/_overviews/FAQ/index.md

 ### Should I learn Scala 2, or Scala 3?

-Scala 3 was released in May 2021.
-Because Scala 3 is still so new, most Scala jobs are Scala 2 jobs; most Scala books and online learning materials cover Scala 2; tooling and library support is strongest in Scala 2; and so on.
+Don't sweat the decision too much.
+You can't go too far wrong either way.
+It isn't that hard to switch later, in either direction.

-Thus, Scala 2 remains a common and reasonable choice.
+Scala 2 remains a common and reasonable choice.
+Most Scala jobs are still Scala 2 jobs.
+Scala 2 also has a somewhat bigger library ecosystem, somewhat better tooling support, and somewhat wider availability of learning materials.

-Some books that cover Scala 3 are already available; more are on the way.
-In time, there will be more and more Scala 3 jobs as well.
+That said, these gaps are getting narrower and narrower every month.
+Plenty of books are available, a rich library ecosystem already exists, and there are more and more jobs.
+You should strongly consider learning Scala 3.
+Although it's still fairly new (May 2021), it's the future, and it's the best version to choose if you want to fall in love with the language and everything it has to offer.

 ### Where are Scala jobs advertised?